0oneo/rails/guides/source/active_record_validations.md

 ### `absence`

 This helper validates that the specified attributes are absent.
-It uses the `present?` method to check if the value is not either nil or a blank string, that is, a string that is either empty or consists of whitespace.
+It uses the `present?` method to check if the value is either nil or a blank string, that is, a string that is either empty or consists of whitespace.

 ```ruby